Skip to Main Content

 Smoking

-Ohio Law prohibits the purchase and possession of tobacco related products by individuals under the age of 21.
+Ohio Law prohibits the purchase and use of tobacco related products by individuals under the age of 21.
 In addition, Miami University is a smoke- and tobacco-free campus.
 Smoking or using tobacco (including electronic cigarettes) in any area inside or outside of all campus buildings is prohibited including, but not limited to: stairwells, bathrooms, lobbies, lounges, living rooms, study rooms, and hallways.
 Students may not smoke in their residence hall rooms.

 Trash Removal/Recycling